bqchen/Spring-JMS-ServiceBus/Get Started Spring Messaging with Azure Service Bus v2.0.1.md

 ## Run the program

-If you use Service Bus queue, run the program to see the ouput similar to the following output, buried amidst all the logging:
+If you use Service Bus queue, run the program to see the ouput similar to the following output:

 ```
 Sending a welcome message.
 Received from queue <Welcome our new employee! {Name: exampleName, Id: 10001}>
 ```

-If you use Service Bus topic, run the program to see the output similar to the following ouput, buried amidst all the logging:
+If you use Service Bus topic, run the program to see the output similar to the following ouput:

 ```
 Sending a welcome message.